dostondevop/instagram-telegram-bot-java/README.md

 Post Creation: Share your thoughts, images, or updates with followers.
 Liking and Commenting: Interact with posts by liking or leaving meaningful comments.
-Follow/Unfollow: Build your network by following other users or unfollowing them.
+Follow/Unfollow: Build your network by following or unfollowing other users.
 Content Feed: Browse posts shared by the people you follow.
 User-Friendly Interface: Easy-to-use commands and smooth interactions for a great user experience.
 Why InstagramBot?